 Dragon’s Milk (The Dragon Chronicles) by Susan Fletcherm

 When her foster sister is deathly ill, Kaeldra discovers that she can talk to dragons.
 Soon she’s charged with protecting three orphaned baby dragons and delivering them to a safe haven for dragons.
-This is an enjoyable dragon book.
+This is an enjoyable dragon story for middle-grade readers.